uschiLaa/paper-section-pursuit/review/reply.md

 - **make the manuscript less dependent on the Laa, Cook, Valencia 2019, include sketch:**
-  + we have extended the introduction of slicing and added diagrams adapted from Laa, Cook, Valencia 2019.
+  + We have extended the introduction of slicing and added diagrams adapted from Laa, Cook, Valencia 2019.
 - **binning is not fully clear, sketch would help:**
   + We have reworked the discussion of the binning (also including suggestions